Hope everything's going well for you here in the holidays.

 Oh, it's obstructionism once again.

-Hopefully we'll have plenty in the in in 2010, because boy, ain't that gonna be a rodeo as we work toward November?
+Hopefully we'll have plenty in 2010 because boy, ain't that going to be a rodeo as we work toward November, what is it, November 2nd?

 November 2nd, 2010.

-Because those races, as soon as that calendar flips to 2010 here day after tomorrow, man, uh if this shindig is underway for the elections of 2010.
+Believe you me, before we're done today, I want to talk a little bit about Election Day 2010 because those races, as soon as that calendar flips to 2010 here day after tomorrow, man, this shindig is underway for the elections of 2010.

-But anyway, the point being that as we have spent 2009, those of us who are conservative, those of us who are Republican being called obstructionists, I want you to embrace that.
+But anyway, the point being that as we have spent 2009, those of us who are conservative, those of us who are Republican, being called obstructionists, I want you to embrace that.

 Proud obstructionist.